wttech/gradle-aem-plugin/docs/package-sync-plugin.md

 For more details about available parameters, please visit [VLT Tool documentation](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/ht-vlttool.html).

 While using task `sync` be aware that Gradle requires to have working directory with file *build.gradle.kts* in it, but Vault tool can work at any directory under *jcr_root*.
 To change working directory for Vault, use property `aem.vlt.path` which is relative path to be appended to *jcr_root* for project task being currently executed.

+## Known issues

+### Vault tasks parallelism

+Vault tool current working directory cannot be easily configured, because of its API.
+AEM plugin is temporarily changing current working directory for Vault, then returning it back to original value.
+In case of that workaround, Vault tasks should not be run in parallel (by separated daemon processed / JVM synchronization bypassed), because of potential unpredictable behavior.